Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * **And** there is no existing index in the database named `csvIndex`
 * **And** the value of `csvSpec` is an `IndexSpec` object that specifies:
     * name is `csvIndex`
-    * fooSpec specifies that the index should be based on transactions with data that is in CSV format and that the index should use the value of a field named "id".
+    * csvSpec specifies that the index should be based on transactions with data that is in CSV format and that the index should use the value of a field named "id".
     * indexFilter specifies that only records matching `"12345"` should be included in the index
 * **And** there are multiple existing transactions in the database that match the filter